Budapest 8th constituency

 The 8th constituency of Budapest (Budapesti 08. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 08.
 OEVK.

 Since 2014, it has been represented by Csaba Tóth of the MSZP-Dialogue party alliance.

 Geography

-The 8th constituency is located in central-northeastern part of Pest.
+The 8th constituency is located in the central-northeastern part of Pest.

-The constituency borders with 11th- and 12th constituency to the north, 13th constituency to the east, 9th- and 6th constituency to the south, 5th- and 7th constituency to the west.
+The constituency borders the 11th and 12th constituencies to the north, the 13th constituency to the east, the 9th and 6th constituencies to the south, and the 5th and 7th constituencies to the west.

 List of districts

 The constituency includes the following municipalities: